On this page, this is the help you will find:

 – A calculator to help you work out your care home fees, no matter where in the UK you live

 – Answers to the top questions you will have about your nursing home fees

 – The 4 things you need to do but may not yet have thought about

-Care home costs, sometimes called nursing home costs, are something that you need to calculate carefully, particularly as the costs can be over £1,000 per week!!
+UK care home fees, sometimes called nursing home fees, are something that you need to calculate carefully, particularly as the costs can be over £1,500 per week!!

-We have produced a calculator (below) that will allow you to put in the area of the country where you live and use that to estimate how much you will spend on your care home fees over the short, medium and long term.
+We have produced a calculator (below) that will allow you to put in the area of the country where you live and use that to estimate the average cost of care homes over the short, medium and long term.